OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/file_wrap.rst

 .. index:: mark_anchor

 The method ``mark_anchor`` is used to define an anchor, which becomes the starting point for the ``transfer_var`` method.
-Here you find the second field in the first line down from the anchor and replace it with the new value.
+Here you find the first line down from the anchor, then the second field on that line and replace it with the new value.

-Now, what if you want to replace the third value of the floating point numbers after the second ``INPUT`` statement.
+Now, if you want to replace the third value of the floating point numbers after the second ``INPUT`` statement.
 An additional argument can be passed to the ``mark_anchor`` method to tell it to start at the second instance of the text fragment ``"INPUT"``.